bluelibs/runner/README.md

 });
 ```

 The middleware can only be registered once.
 This means that if you register a middleware as global, you cannot specify it as a task middleware.
+This is to avoid confusion and to keep the system clean.

 ## Errors